don Giuseppe Nespeca

 In an atmosphere of quiet austerity; without artificial brakes.

-In the communities of pagan extraction addressed by Luke, there was a strong desire to free the Risen One from fetters (disciplinary fixations, timetables, calendar).
+In the communities of Judaizing extraction addressed by Mt, there was a strong need to free the Risen One from fetters [disciplinary fixations, timetables, calendar].

-The believers perceived Him to be alive - an accomplice to the new humanising character they were experiencing day by day.
+Believers perceived Him to be alive - accomplice to the new humanising character they experienced day by day.

-The evangelist wants to orient his assemblies in the Ephesus area [perhaps in the mid-1980s] not to cling to false securities.
+The evangelist wanted to direct his assemblies in Galilee and Syria [perhaps in the mid-1970s] not to cling to false securities.

-They had to take a completely alternative position and not end up like the groups around them, of sectarian extraction.
+One had to take an entirely alternative position and not end up like the 'fathers' or the groups around them, of ancient and sectarian religious extraction.

-But even the Judaizers were trying to reduce pure Faith - foundation and enthusiastic participation - to rigid beliefs and any number of practices.
+But even the Judaizers tried to reduce pure Faith - foundation and enthusiastic participation - to rigid beliefs and any number of practices.

 Vicious circles that ended up transmitting old feelings of guilt instead of unusual relational insights.